acdh-oeaw/apis-ontologies/README.md

 ##### Required settings

-The only strictly required settings for local development are `SECRET_KEY` and variables needed to establish a database connection.
+The only strictly required setting for local development is the information about the database connection.

-For `SECRET_KEY`, follow the instructions in the template.
-For the database, adapt the `DATABASES` dictionary once you have a database for local development in place.
+Adapt the `DATABASES` dictionary once you have a database for local development in place.
 For a local MariaDB or MySQL database, for example, use the following config with values for `NAME`, `USER` and `PASSWORD` provided:

 ```python
 DATABASES = {